 Unfortunately, there are sometimes estate cases where the estate is insolvent, meaning creditor claims exceed the value of the assets.
 In addition, there are cases where the heirs of the deceased person are in dispute with each other.
 Such circumstances can add greatly to the time and expense related to the deceased person’s estate.
-At Speidel Bentsen, when it is necessary we appear in Court in contested litigation proceedings to resolve disputed issues.
+At Speidel Bentsen LLP, when it is necessary we appear in Court in contested litigation proceedings to resolve disputed issues.

 We make every effort to efficiently administer these more complex estates.

-Whatever your needs with respect to the handling of an estate, Speidel Bentsen has the experience to assist you.
+Whatever your needs with respect to the handling of an estate, Speidel Bentsen LLP has the experience to assist you.
 Please contact us regarding your specific situation.

-As well as helping clients with estate planning, Speidel Bentsen assists clients who have received an inheritance or are designated to administer an estate.
+As well as helping clients with estate planning, Speidel Bentsen LLP assists clients who have received an inheritance or are designated to administer an estate.
 We represent the Personal Representative and Trustees in connection with initiation, administration and supervision of trust, estate and other related proceedings.

-Estates Attorney in Wenatchee, WA
+Estate Attorney in Wenatchee, WA